Tropical Storm Allison: Southeast United States

 In Mississippi, Allison produced heavy rainfall of over 10 in in one night, while some areas in the southwestern portion of the state received over 15 in.
 The flooding damaged numerous houses and flooded many roadways.
 Thunderstorms from the storm produced four tornadoes, including one in Gulfport, Mississippi that damaged 10 houses.
 Severe thunderstorms in George County damaged 15 houses, destroyed 10, and injured 5 people.
-Damage in Mississippi totaled to over $1 million (2001 USD, $1.3 million 2012 USD).
+Damage in Mississippi totaled to over $1 million (2001 USD).
 Rainfall in Alabama was moderate, with areas near Mobile experiencing more than 10 in.
 Heavy rainfall closed several roads in Crenshaw County.
 The storm, combined with a high pressure, produced coastal flooding in southern Alabama.
 Allison produced an F0 tornado in southwest Mobile County that caused minor roof damage and another F0 tornado in Covington County that caused minor damage to six homes and a church.

 The storm, combined with a high pressure system, produced a strong pressure gradient, resulting in strong rip currents off the coast of Florida.
 The currents prompted sirens, which are normally used for storm warnings, to be activated in Pensacola Beach.
 The rip currents killed 5 off the coast of Florida.
 Outer rain bands from the storm dropped heavy rainfall across the Florida Panhandle of over 11 in in one day.
 The Tallahassee Regional Airport recorded 10.13 in in 24 hours, breaking the old 24‑hour record set in 1969.
 Throughout the state, Allison destroyed 10 homes and damaged 599, 196 severely, primarily in Leon County.
-Including the deaths from rip currents, Allison killed eight people in Florida and caused $20 million (2001 USD, $26 million 2012 USD) in damage.
+Including the deaths from rip currents, Allison killed eight people in Florida and caused $20 million (2001 USD) in damage.

 Over Georgia, the storm dropped heavy rainfall of 10 in in 24 hours in various locations.
 The deluge caused rivers to crest past their banks, including the Oconee River at Milledgeville which peaked at 33.7 ft.
 The rainfall, which was heaviest across the southwestern portion of the state, washed out several bridges and roads, and flooded many other roads.
 Georgia governor Roy Barnes declared a state of emergency for seven counties in the state.
 The storm also spawned two tornadoes.
 In South Carolina, Allison's outer bands produced 10 tornadoes and several funnel clouds, though most only caused minor damage limited to a damaged courthouse, snapped trees and downed power lines.
 Allison produced from 12 to 16 in of rainfall in North Carolina, closing nearly all roads in Martin County and damaging 25 homes.
 The severe flooding washed out a bridge in eastern Halifax County and flooded numerous cars.
 Wet roads caused nine traffic accidents throughout the state.